flavorjones/git-rake/README.txt

     >
 ----

 Excellent!
-Not only did git:update generate a useful log message for me (indicating that we're updating to the latest submodule version), but it's also telling me exactly what changes are included in that commit!
+Not only did git:update automatically generate a useful log message for me (indicating that we're updating to the latest submodule version), but it's also embedding original commit logs for all the changes included in that commit!
+That makes it much easier to find a specific submodule commit in the superproject commit log.

 = A Note on Branching and Merging =

-Note that there are no tasks for handling branching and merging!
-This is intentional.
+Note that there are no tasks for handling branching and merging.
+This is intentional!
 It can be a very dangerous thing to try to read your mind about actions on branches, and I'm just not up to it today.

-For example, let's say I issued a command to tell all submodules to copy the current branch ('master') to a new branch ('foo') (this would be the equivalent of 'git checkout -b foo master'), but one of the submodules already has a branch named foo!
+For example, let's say I invented a command to tell all submodules to copy the current branch ('master') to a new branch ('foo') (the equivalent of 'git checkout -b foo master'), but one of the submodules already has a branch named foo!

-Do we reduce this action to a simple 'git checkout foo'?
-That could be very unexpected if we a) forgot we had a branch named 'foo' and b) that branch is very different from 'master'.
+Do we reduce this action to a simple 'git checkout foo' for that submodule?
+That could yield unexpected results if we a) forgot we had a branch named 'foo' and b) that branch is very different from the 'master' we expected to copy.

 Well, then -- we can delete (or rename) the existing 'foo' branch and follow that up by copying 'master' to 'foo'.
-But then we're silently renaming branches that a) could be upstream on the shared server or b) we intended to keep around, but forgot to git-stash.
+But then we're silently renaming (or deleting) branches that a) could be upstream on the shared server or b) we intended to keep around, but forgot to git-stash.

 In any case, my point is that it can get complicated, and so I'm punting.
-If you want to copy branches or do simple checkouts, you can use the git:for_each command.
+If you want to copy branches or do simple checkouts, you should use the git:for_each command.

 = Everyday Use of git:rake =